Francesco149/todokete/README.md

 - [x] `/tutorial/phaseEnd` ends the tutorial. empty request
 - [x] `/dataLink/fetchGameServiceData` gets existing accounts
   associated with a `service_id`
+- [x] `/dataLink/linkOnStartUpGameService` associates the currently logged account to a service id so it can be later retrieved with fetchGameServiceData or fetchGameServiceDataBeforeLogin

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that